 Once popular as a tire cord material, cotton has now been largely replaced by synthetic fabrics, such as nylon and rayon.
-Cotton deteriorates when moisture leaks through small cracks in the sidewall rubber and is therefore less desirable than the synthetic materials.
+Cotton deteriorates when moisture leaks through small cracks in the sidewall rubber and is, therefore, less desirable than synthetic materials.

 Through a suitable mechanism and connecting linkage, the steering gear permits the driver to control the vehicle's direction of travel by simultaneously changing the angle of both front wheels.
 Rotary motion applied to the steering wheel rim is transferred via a steel shaft to a lubricant-filled steering mechanism bolted to the frame of the vehicle.
 Here it is translated into the lateral movement required to position the steering-wheel linkage.

 The translating mechanism may be one of several types: cam and lever, worm and sector, worm and roller, or recirculating ball nut.
 Most American cars now employ the recirculating ball nut.
 In this design, recirculating steel balls cause a grooved nut to move along the steering-shaft worm gear when the steering wheel is turned.
 The nut, in constant mesh with a toothed sector, imparts a rotational movement to the output shaft of the steering-gear mechanism.